From the journal · Lost in the Astral

 Why ritual belongs in ascension work

 Modern growth culture over-indexes on self-effort and private optimization.
 Ritual corrects that distortion.
-It reintroduces relationality: with place, with lineage, with community, with the unseen.
+It reintroduces relationality: with place, with tradition, with community, with what lies outside the default frame.

 Ritual says clearly: you do not rise by force alone.